Ensembl/ensembl-vep/README.md

 ```
 vep.pl is compatible with the same downloadable caches as the ensembl-tools VEP.
 See [documentation](http://www.ensembl.org/info/docs/tools/vep/script/index.html) for full command line instructions.

-> Note that this documentation currently corresponds to the ensembl-tools version of VEP; this will be updated to reflect the new version soon.
+> Note that the documentation hosted on ensembl.org and linked to from here currently corresponds to the ensembl-tools version of VEP; this will be updated to reflect the new version soon.
 Almost all commands, flags and plugins should work on both versions.

 ### Differences to ensembl-tools VEP
 This ensembl-vep repo is a complete rewrite of the VEP code intended to make the software faster, more robust and more easily extensible.
 Almost all functionality of the ensembl-tools version has been replicated, with the command line flags remaining largely unchanged.
 A summary of changes follows: